0jscsshtml/Bricksfree/README.md

     * Outline all elements in Structure Panel that have the same Class of the current active element.
     * Class Counter for the current Active Class at Element Classess Panel.
 25) Reveal “Class Icons” on hover and focus.
+26) Expand All Children Elements.
+    * Click on any root parent wrapper/container to expand all direct childrens in Structure Panel.